|Best overall||SimpliSafe 9 Piece Wireless Home Security System||Check Price||

 Our best home security system picks

-1. Best overall home security system: SimpliSafe 9 Piece Wireless Home Security System
+Best overall: SimpliSafe 9 Piece Wireless Home Security System

-3. Best smart home security system: Cove 8 Piece Wireless Home Security System
+Best smart home system: Cove 8 Piece Wireless Home Security System

 One of the best out-of-the-box choices thanks to its easy DIY installation (no tools are required, and its proprietary install Wizard makes WiFi configuration simple), the Cove security system syncs well with smart homes.
 Allowing for voice control through Amazon’s Alexa or Google Home, it is user-friendly and easily integrates into a larger home-control system.